jnhutchinson/Scripts/pipelines/RRBS_methylkit/README.md

 - **[FASTQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/)** must be in PATH
-	- on Odyssety can also load module bio/fastqc-0.10.0
+	- alternatively on Odyssey you can also load module bio/fastqc-0.10.0

 - **bismark** binary directory must be in PATH